rahman-unilu/ulhpc-rucio-tutorials/docs/source/index.rst

    httpd -k graceful

 Add a demo account
 ---------------------

-we can use a single script or we can follow the some steps.
+7. we can run a single script or we can follow the following steps.

-By Script (Recommended):
+7.a By running a single script (Recommended):

 .. code-block:: console